 2 Timothy 4:6-7, 10 reads, “For I am already being poured out as a drink offering, and the time of my departure is at hand.
 I have fought the good fight, I have finished the race, I have kept the faith….
 Demas has forsaken me, having loved this present world, and has departed for Thessalonica.”

 Warnings Against Deception and False Teaching

-Texts regarding false teachers and deception of churches are meaningless without a true possibility of apostasy, unless they all are speaking hypothetically.
+Texts regarding false teachers and deception of churches are meaningless without a true possibility of apostasy.

 Matthew 24:9-13 reads, “Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name’s sake.
 And then many will be offended, will betray one another, and will hate one another.
 Then many false prophets will rise up and deceive many.
 And because lawlessness will abound, the love of many will grow cold.
 But he who endures to the end shall be saved.”